NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 ## 3.476

-…and we quickly conclude that our sample mean is smaller than we could ever reasonably expect to sample under the null hypothesis.
-This leads us to conclude that the sample was NOT drawn from the null distribution, and that fish raised on the new diet have lower body mass on average than other farm-raised fish raised on a conventional diet.
+…and we conclude that our sample mean is smaller than we could ever reasonably expect to observe under the null hypothesis.
+This leads us to conclude that the sample was NOT drawn from the null distribution, and that fish raised on the new diet generally have lower body mass than fish raised on a conventional diet.

 Here’s an alternative z-test performed using base R: